Facebook Authentication

 sign_in_with_facebook.jpg

-If you're using Memberstack's pre-built sign-up, login, or profile UI, then you're already finished.
-Enabled social auth providers will automatically appear in the pre-built UI.
+If you're using Memberstack's pre-built sign-up, login, or profile UI, then social auth button will appear automatically.

-If you'd like to add a social auth button to your Webflow project this section is for you.
+If you'd like to add a social auth button to your custom Webflow forms this next section is for you.

 Sign up & Login Forms